uellue/LiberTEM/docs/source/deployment/clustercontainer.rst

 ..................

-The tag "latest" (default) points to the stable release with the highest version number.
-Version tags for all stable releases are available as well.
+The tag "latest" (default) points to the stable release with the highest version number, and "continuous" points to the current master.
+Version tags for all stable releases and release candidates are available as well.
 See `the LiberTEM repository on Docker Hub <https://hub.docker.com/r/libertem/libertem/tags>`_ for details.